Hadi-loo/Socket-Based-Hotel-Management-System/README.md

 ## Client
 Each client can connect to the main server whose config is found in the [config.json](https://github.com/Hadi-loo/CN_CHomeworks_1/blob/master/configuration/config.json) file.
+The client gets requests in JSON format, parses them and makes a response in JSON again, and sends it to the main server.
 the client file can be run via following command:
 ```
 ./client.out